 - Terrestrial Education Program (TEP): tours to teach children about our terrestrial nature at Savonet, Christoffel Park, Shete Boka Park and the area of Daaibooi. - Marine Education Program (MEP): tours to teach children about Curacao's marine nature at the Marine Education Center (MEC) at Piscadera. - School visits supporting education.
-For primary education we have lessons with microscopes ('microworld') and the program 'environmental challenges' for secondary education. - Providing teaching materials for primary schools (FO) and high schools (VO). - Support high school students with their thesis/ paper/ practical assignments on topics related to(marine) biology. - Various other activities to increase general awareness, such as Shark Week, Moon Walks, Marine Education Center Open House and participating in school projects and interviews.

-The Department of Marine Parks along with the Department of Education of Carmabi have introduced now a new Youth Ranger Program specifically for the marine park.
-This program is for a whole school year and started on October 1, 2022 with 31 youth rangers.
-This will be coordinated by a supervisor from the education department with support from the marine park ranger.
+For primary education we have lessons with microscopes ('microworld') and the program 'environmental challenges' for secondary education. - Providing teaching materials for primary schools (FO) and high schools (VO). - Support high school students with their thesis/ paper/ practical assignments on topics related to(marine) biology. - Various other activities to increase general awareness, such as Shark Week, Moon Walks, Marine Education Center Open House and participating in school projects and interviews. - The Youth Marine Ranger Program focused on marine conservation.
+This program spans an entire school year and involves engaging youth rangers.
+The program is meticulously coordinated by a supervisor from the education department, with valuable support from the marine park ranger.